SRA-VJTI/blog/_posts/2021-06-26-using-python-api-in-coppeliasim.md

 ---
 layout: post
-title: Using PythonAPI for CoppeliaSim
+title: Using PythonAPI in CoppeliaSim
 tags: simulation Python API
 description: Basic functions and Usage of PythonAPI in CoppeliaSim
 ---